Join The Global Sikhnet Sangat

 (Bhatt Kal; GGSJ: Ang 1390)

 Angra was once a great king, but there was one thing that continually played on his mind.
-He believed that meditation and living in accordance to the Lord's will was what he needed to do.
-He felt that if anyone was in distress or in trouble, all responsibilities lied with him.
+He believed that meditation and living in accordance with the Lord’s Will was what he needed to do.
+He believed it was his duty to take on all responsibilities whenever someone was in distress or facing difficulty.
 He did not want to carry this burden.

 KingAngra (84K)One day Narad Muni came to Angra and asked him why he looked so troubled.
-He responded in great distress, "I have a desire to just give up my kingdom and remain detached from this whole world and go into meditation.
+He responded in great distress, “I have a desire to just give up my kingdom and remain detached from this whole world and go into meditation.
 I want to sing the praises of the Lord.
-I do not wish to carry the burden of others and have the responsibilities that a king has."
+I do not wish to carry the burden of others and have the responsibilities that come with being a king.”

-When the time came for Raja Angra to leave this world and make his way to the heavens, the Lord sent the deities down to earth to bring Raja Angra to Him on a chariot and the deities blew conch shells and sounded the drums and bells on his arrival.
+When the time came for Raja Angra to leave this world and make his way to the heavens, the Lord sent the deities down to earth to bring Raja Angra to Him on a chariot.
+The deities blew conch shells and sounded the drums and bells upon his arrival.

 Bhagat Bidar